maxutility2011/ezLiveStreaming/README.md

 [doc/ezLiveStreaming.postman_collection.json](doc/ezLiveStreaming.postman_collection.json) provides sample API requests to ezLiveStreaming in a postman collection. <br>

 # Design of scheduler and worker

+First, please refer to [doc/yolo.md](doc/yolo.md) for the design of real-time object detection.

 ezLiveStreaming comes with five executables, **api_server**, **job scheduler**, **worker_app**, **worker_transcoder** and **ezKey_server**.
 The entire live transcoding system consists of a cluster of api_server(s), a cluster of job schedulers, a cluster of redis servers and a cluster of live workers.
 Neither an api_server nor a job scheduler maintains any states of the live transcoding requests.
 The stateless design allows easy scalability and failover.
 As a result, one can put a load balancer (such as Nginx) in front of the api_server cluster and the job scheduler cluster.
 For example, you can use the "*upstream*" directive (https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) to specify a cluster of equivalent api_server instances which any one of them can handle the live transcoding requests.
 The api_server and job scheduler does not communicate directly, rather they communicate via the AWS SQS job queue and Redis.